RomanArzumanyan/VALI/README.md

 - Python 3.11 and above
 - Install a C++ toolchain either via Visual Studio or Tools for Visual Studio.
   - Recommended version is Visual Studio 2017 and above (Windows only)
-- Please note that for the moment numpy v.2.0 isn't supported yet.
-Please downgrage to v.1.26

 ## Licensing
 VALI sources are available under Apache 2 license.